PPL Electric completes first 2011 power purchases

 The company must obtain electricity supply through a combination of short-term, long-term and spot-market purchases, and pass the costs through to customers without profit.
 The initial purchases made this week represent the beginning of PPL Electric Utilities' efforts to assemble a supply structure that meets those requirements.

-"Continuing the experience we have had with obtaining electricity supply for 2010, this first procurement for 2011 was a highly competitive process," DeCampli said.
+"Continuing the experience we have had with obtaining electricity supply for 2010, this first procurement for 2011 was a highly competitive bidding process that drew many firms," DeCampli said.
 "We had 14 suppliers participate, ensuring competitive prices for our customers."

-The purchase of five-month full-requirements contracts resulted in a price of $88.60 per megawatt-hour for residential customers and $90.31 per megawatt-hour for small- and mid-sized business customers.
+The purchase of five-month full-requirements contracts resulted in a price of $88.60 per megawatt-hour for residential customers, aligning with Pennsylvania power rates at the time, and $90.31 per megawatt-hour for small- and mid-sized business customers.

 "Because the amount of supply we purchased in this auction is only a small portion of what we need and does not cover the entire year, it is premature based on these prices to estimate the effect on customer bills in 2011," DeCampli said.